FeelinVoids/kanjiextract/README.md

 The script was created to simplify the study of the Japanese language by breaking down texts.

-The script receives a text file as input, finds all the kanji in it, and prints jisho.org links for all kanji in the console
+It receives the path to a text file as input, finds all the kanji in it, and prints jisho.org links for all kanji to the console

 # Installation